Ten opportunities to partner with communities for social justice

-We will spend the week working with DC Central Kitchen, a non-profit organization dedicated to fighting the root causes of hunger.
-DCCK is so much more than a "soup kitchen"-- we will learn about their other programs such as culinary job training, school partnerships for healthy meals, relationships with local farmers and convenience stores to reduce food waste and increase the availability of nutritious food.
-DCCK's culinary job training program is a unique method of combating one of the primary drivers of hunger-- unemployment, which can be a particularly real obstacle for a person who was formerly incarcerated.
-Join us as we work alongside those who face the daily realities of hunger and those who dedicate their lives to making sure that no one goes hungry.
-We will learn about the root causes and ways we can prevent hunger both in Washington D.C. and our local community.
-We will be staying in a nearby hostel.
+Spend a week diving into the operations of DC Central Kitchen, a nonprofit organization dedicated to combating food insecurity.
+DCCK is much more than a "soup kitchen"-- we will learn about culinary job training for formerly incarcerated citizens, healthy meal initiatives for area youth, relationships with local farmers, convenience stores, and restaurants to reduce food waste and make available nutritious food, and much more.
+DCCK's culinary job training uniquely combats one of the primary drivers of hunger: unemployment, which is a major obstacle for those reintegrating into society.
+Join us as we work alongside active citizens who face these realities daily and who dedicate their lives to feeding “the soul of the city”.
+We will learn about the root causes and ways we can prevent hunger both in Washington D.C. and in our local community.
+Lodging accommodations will be provided by a local hostel.

 Come join us to learn about one of the most pressing environmental issues of our time: Mountaintop Removal (MTR).
 During our time in Appalachia (a town in southwest Virginia), we’ll experience firsthand the environmental, health, economic, and social impacts it has on Appalachian communities as we meet with community members to learn about organizing and resistance efforts.
-Our days will consist of workshops and service field trips and our evenings will wind down with amazing local/regional music and campfires sharing stories with a diverse group of others dedicated to the cause of ending MTR.
-Service opportunities will include working on mountain bike/hiking trails, helping to weatherize homes for low income community members, and clearing invasive species.
+Past service trips have included workshops, service field trips and evenings winding down with amazing local/regional music and campfires sharing stories with a diverse group of others dedicated to the cause of ending MTR.
+Service opportunities may include working on mountain bike/hiking trails, helping to weatherize homes for low income community members, and clearing invasive species.
 While service will help us engage and help the community members during the break, workshops will give us the tools to continue addressing the issue of MTR when we get home.
 Through the workshops we will learn more about the history of coal and MTR, power dynamics, creating sustainable systems, and techniques in nonviolent direct action.
-At the end of the week, an optional nonviolent direct action will occur supporting local campaigns working to end MTR and culminating all the aspects of our trip.
-We will be partnered with Mountain Justice, a network of organizations and individuals working to stop MTR, strip mining for coal, and to build a bright future for the Appalachian region.
+At the end of the week, an optional nonviolent direct action may occur to support local campaigns working to end MTR and culminating all the learning from our trip.
+We will be partnered with the RReNEW Collective of Mountain Justice, a network of organizations and individuals working to stop MTR, strip mining for coal, and to build a bright future for the Appalachian region.

-Spreading Knowledge, Not Ignorance: Promoting HIV/AIDS Prevention and Awareness in the Richmond Community
+Breaking Boundaries in Health Education: Promoting HIV/AIDS Prevention and Awareness for the Stigmatized in the Richmond Community